I'm A Gastroenterologist & This Is My Daily Gut Health Routine

 Instead of spending time making breakfast, I dedicate 20 minutes to meditation and breathwork every morning.
 The gut microbiome is responsive to stress reduction, due to the gut-brain axis.
 Meditating is a great way to set intentions and set the tone for the rest of the day.

 Since I don't eat breakfast, I make sure to pack plenty of nutrients into my lunch with one massive salad.

 As mentioned in the beginning, there's no quick-fix for a healthy gut.
-Supplements, vitamins, and probiotics can help manage imbalances in the gut microbiome and support overall digestion and discomfort.* However, they should be taken in conjunction with healthy lifestyle measures, not in place of them.
+Key supplements, like pre- and probiotics, can help provide targeted support to the gut microbiome and promote overall digestion, regularity, and abdominal comfort.* However, they thrive when taken in conjunction with healthy lifestyle measures, not in place of them.

-Mindfulness, stress reduction, nutrient and fiber-rich diets, movement, and quality sleep are helpful tools to incorporate throughout the day, which can lead to a healthy and more resilient gut.
+Mindfulness, stress reduction, nutrient and fiber-rich diets, movement, and quality sleep are helpful tools to incorporate throughout the day, which can lead to a more resilient gut.

 Marvin Singh, M.D is an Integrative Gastroenterologist in San Diego, California, and a Member of the Board and Diplomate of the American Board of Integrative Medicine.
 He is also trained and board certified in Internal Medicine and Gastroenterology/Hepatology.
 A graduate of Virginia Commonwealth University School of Medicine, Singh completed his residency training in Internal Medicine at the University of Michigan Health System followed by fellowship training in Gastroenterology at Scripps Clinic Torrey Pines.
 Singh was trained by Andrew Weil, M.D., a pioneer in the field of integrative medicine, at the Andrew Weil Center for Integrative Medicine.